 Resist the temptation to put in your portfolio ancient and irrelevant jobs. to have only the best and most shocking.
 Do not forget this, it's essential.
 Portfolios need constant attention, you never know when a good agent or a good client can be locked in your website.

 It is a difficult question, but you must have at least 20 jobs for a physical portfolio and at least 30 for your online portfolio.

 You must demonstrate a breadth and variety in your work, so if you select multiple projects, ensures that you are unique and impress each individually.

 Include in your portfolio only what fits the job profile you are looking for.

-If you want to be creative director, for example, will not have many final artwork (maybe none).
+If you want to be creative director, for example, will not have many end gear (maybe none).